cviedmai/queue-client-ruby/readme.md

 *Note* that the part `.resource.action` is always present in both examples, changing the route only affects the root of it.

 #Messages

+  Messages have always the following structure:

+    action: mandatory, it will always be 'create', 'update' or 'delete'
+    resource: mandatory
+    id: mandatory
+    payload: optional attribute.

 ## Writing
 Use the `create_message`, `update_message` and `delete_message` methods: